My story for States News Service, reproduced below, appeared in the New Haven Register on May 29, 1975, and later made the NBC Nightly News.

 In real life, did Abe Ribicoff deliberately break federal law and related GSA rules?
 They banned members of congress from participating in federal leases, which the widely admired senator was doing as a partner in the Wilson Associates partnership in Arlington, Virginia.
 Alas, this question is not completely settled.

-But consider that even after the public learned of Ribicoff’s investments in nongovernment-leased buildings owned by the same GSA landlord and the real estate tycoon’s other friends, the Senator still did not withdraw from those partnerships.
-What’s more, he was on a Senate committee overseeing the agency and even became its chair.
+But consider this.
+Even after the public learned of Ribicoff’s investments in nongovernment-leased buildings owned by the same GSA landlord and the real estate tycoon’s other friends, the Senator still did not withdraw from those partnerships.
+What’s more, he sat on a Senate committee overseeing the agency and even became its chair.

 Significantly, Ribicoff was an actual partner in the CIA-occupied Key Building, shown to the right, instead of going through a corporation.
 And GSA violated its own rule that leases name all partners.
 Not even the name of Ribicoff’s trustee in his “blind trust” appeared in the lease, parts of which I’ll reproduce here via a PDF.
 Also, Ribicoff didn’t withdraw from the investment until after his reelection in 1968.
 He said he couldn’t recall when or from whom he had learned of the CIA’s presence in the Key Building in Arlington, Virginia.
 During the campaign Ribicoff had denied conflict of interest allegations from a Republican rival.

-Compared to, say, Dick Cheney, Ribicoff would be a thousand times less of a sleaze.
-Ribicoff’s ethically dubious business relationship with his friend the GSA landlord was small potatoes by current standards.
+Compared to, say, Dick Cheney, Ribicoff would be far less of a sleaze.
+Ribicoff’s ethically dubious business relationship with his friend the GSA landlord was small potatoes in certain ways.
 Same for the questionable actions of the real estate people he dealt with.
 No one started a war and killed thousands of Iraqis—with oil grabs and contracting opportunities being among the major motivations of the White House and friends.

 That said, I’d be surprised if some Republicans didn’t notice the failure of the Senate Ethics Committee to reprimand Ribicoff for his problematic investment.
 In the aggregate, memories of similar situations could have helped Republicans like Cheney rationalize away their own misdeeds.
 A lesson for the reformers in the Obama Administration to remember?
 Indeed.
 Same for their congressional allies. – David Rothman (who voted for Obama and would do so again)